SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/replace.md

 needs to be escaped as `\\$`.
 Similarly, backslash itself needs to be escaped as `\\\\`.
 Some other escapable characters include:

--   `\n` : replace with a new line character
+* `\n` : replace with a new line character
--   `\t` : a tab character
+* `\t` : a tab character

 ### Examples

 #### Replace unique IDs in URLs with a regex

-If you have a URL and would like to see the number of times it was visited, but don't want to aggregate with unique IDs, you can replace the IDs with an empty string.
+If you have a URL and would like to see the number of times it was visited, but do not want to aggregate with unique IDs, you can replace the IDs with an empty string.
 Take the following URL, where in this example it belongs to a field named `url`: